hako/casper/README.md

 ## Usage

+_Edit: The Casper API is currently not accepting any more registrations at this time. :(_

-You would need to register an account on the [Casper API portal](https://clients.casper.io/register.php) in order to use this library.
+<del>You would need to register an account on the [Casper API portal](https://clients.casper.io/register.php)</del> in order to use this library.
 Register an account and comeback to the README.

 _I won't disappear in 10 seconds :P_